15th Ludhiana Sikhs: The 15th Ludhiana Sikhs and the Senussi

 In 1914, during the World War I the 15th Ludhiana Sikhs operated as part of the 8th (Jullundur) Brigade, 3rd Lahore Division on the Western Front in France, but was moved to Egypt in the late 1915 to fight against the Senussi, a tribal sect of Muslims led by Sayed Ahmed, also known as the Senussi.
 The devout Muslims were trained in battle and assisted by several Turkish military officers.
-The support received from the influential Turkish leader Nuri Bey has brought the Senussi a considerable advantage while fighting off the Italian occupiers of Libya.
+The support received from the influential Turkish leader Nuri Killigil has brought the Senussi a considerable advantage while fighting off the Italian occupiers of Libya.
 When the German submarines started aiding Turkey and the Senussi by bringing weapons to Libya and attacking the coast of Egypt, Nuri Bey, half-brother of Enver Pasha, the Turkish War Minister at the moment, persuaded Sayed Ahmed to fight against Britain and join forces with Turkey to invade Egypt in the Turkish Holy War.

 The Senussi were given the first mission in Egypt after a German submarine sank two British ships in November 1915 at the western coast of Egypt.
 They were given the task of keeping the survivors of the attacks on Tara and Moorina in captivity.
 Two British outposts were afterwards attacked by the Senussi at Sidi el Barrani and Sollum, determining the British Headquarters located in Cairo to give orders of withdrawal.
 British troops posted west of Matruh withdrew leaving back in their haste the Egyptian Coastguards at Sollum most of whom deserted the British order and joined forces with the Senussi.